Oxsomi/core3/docs/graphics_api.md

 #### drawIndirectCount

-Same as drawIndirect, except it adds a GPUBuffer counter which specifies how many active draw calls there are.
+Same as drawIndirect, except it adds a DeviceBuffer counter which specifies how many active draw calls there are.
 This is very useful as it allows culling to be done entirely by compute.

-- drawCalls now represents 'maxDrawCalls' which limits how many draw calls might be issued by the GPU.
+- drawCalls now represents 'maxDrawCalls' which limits how many draw calls might be issued by the device.
-- countBuffer now represents a U32 in the GPUBuffer at the offset.
+- countBuffer now represents a U32 in the DeviceBuffer at the offset.
 Make sure to align 4-byte to satisfy alignment requirements.

 drawIndirect transitions the input buffer to IndirectDraw.
 This means that the buffer can't also be bound as a Vertex/Index buffer or be used in the shader as a read/write buffer.